ulranh/sapnwrfc_exporter/README.md

 #### Configfile
 The next necessary piece is a [toml](https://github.com/toml-lang/toml) configuration file where the encrypted passwords, the system- and metric-information are stored.
 The expected default name is sapnwrfc_exporter.toml and the expected default location of this file is the home directory of the user.
 The flag -config can be used to assign other locations or names.

-The file contains a Systems- and/or a TableMetrics- and/or a StructureMetrics- and/or FieldMetrics- slice:
+The file contains a Systems- and/or a TableMetrics- and/or a StructureMetrics- and/or a FieldMetrics- slice:

 ```
 # user/password logon